 The problem with new technology is that …. well… just so damn new all the time.
 New, as in, you don’t recognize that battery running down the street.
 Even though you thought you knew what a battery was, you actually don’t know enough about science stuff, like chemistry (and physics things, like ions) to realize you are using a new or dangerous battery that has little compartments (cells) that can actually fall off a potential energy cliff, set fire to their neighbors, and give you a fire, that, well… not even a certified aircraft can put out.
 Continue reading Boeing’s 787, Batteries and Growing Up Fast

-The topic of “does glass make us safer?” caught my eye while reading this month’s BCA magazine.
+“Does glass make us safer?” is a nuanced question.
+Yes and no you might say.
+The subject caught my eye while reading this month’s BCA magazine.
 (A related podcast here.)
 In the intelligence section there was a blurb on how the NTSB can’t correlate any improvement in safety stats with increased use of and prevalence of glass cockpits.
 This is a significant lesson for humans regarding our use of and approach to better technology: We are a greedy species.
 We take, but find it hard to give.
 Continue reading Do Glass Cockpits Make Us Safer?